AdrianHorvath8/Test_task/README.md

 ## Getting Started

-Rename Test_task-main to test_task

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites

-You need to have installed python, postgreSQL and also run this commands in virtual environment.
+You need to have installed python, postgreSQL and VScode.

+### Installing

+* Download zip file from github
+* Unzip this file to a folder
+* Open it with the VS code
+* Execute the commands listed below to the terminal
+* Then execute: python manage.py runserver

 ```
 pip install django